April 24, 2026

 Agriculture

-An agriculturally prosperous state, Haryana contributes a large amount of wheat and rice to the Central Pool (a national repository system of surplus food grain).
-In addition, the state produces significant quantities of cotton, rape and mustard seed, pearl millet, chickpeas, sugarcane, sorghum, corn (maize), and potatoes.
-Dairy cattle, buffaloes, and bullocks, which are used for plowing the land and as draft animals, are prominent in the northeastern region.
+A culturally rich state, Haryana contributes large quantities of wheat and rice to the central pool (a national storage system of surplus food grains).
+In addition, the state produces significant quantities of cotton, rape and mustard seeds, pearl millet, chickpeas, sugarcane, sorghum, maize (maize), and potatoes.
+Dairy cattle, buffaloes, and oxen, which are used for plowing the land and as draft animals, are dominant in the northeastern region.

-Haryana’s agricultural productivity is largely attributable to the so-called Green Revolution, an international movement launched in the 1960s to diminish world hunger.
-As a result of this movement, large-scale investments have been made in irrigation, fertilizers, and high-quality seeds.
-In the early 21st century, nearly two-fifths of the state’s workforce was employed in agriculture.
+Haryana’s agricultural productivity is largely attributed to the so-called Green Revolution, an international movement launched in the 1960s to reduce world hunger.
+As a result of this movement, there has been massive investment in irrigation, fertilizers and high quality seeds.
+At the beginning of the 21st century, about two-thirds of the state’s workforce was employed in agriculture.

 Manufacturing

-Haryana has made rapid strides in the development of agriculture-based manufacturing.
-Among the most important of such industries are cotton and sugar processing and the production of farm machinery.
-Haryana also manufactures chemicals as well as a great variety of consumer goods, most notably bicycles.
+Haryana has made rapid progress in the development of agriculture-based manufacturing.
+Among such industries, the most important are cotton and sugar processing and production of agricultural machinery.
+Along with chemicals, Haryana also manufactures a variety of consumer goods, especially bicycles.

 Transportation

-Haryana has long been well connected to surrounding states and to the rest of India.
-A number of major highways and railway lines—including the historic Grand Trunk Road and the main line of the Northern Railway—pass through the state to converge on Delhi.
-State-owned bus service operates between most of Haryana’s larger towns and cities.
-The state is served by a domestic airport in Chandigarh.
+Haryana has long been well connected to the neighboring states and the rest of India.
+Several major highways and railway lines – including the historic Grand Trunk Road and the main line of the Northern Railway – pass through the state to converge on Delhi.
+State-owned bus services operate between most major cities and towns in Haryana.
+The state is served by a domestic airport at Chandigarh.

 Government and society